-|Rita | Internship in Palestine | Field: Civil Eng.|
+|Rita | Internship in Palestine | Civil Engineering|

 |Through IAESTE I not only had the opportunity to receive technical learning in the practice of civil engineering in a foreign country (Palestine) but I was also offered the possibility to visit a unique and authentic country culturally and aesthetically.
-In the internship, I learned a lot and was provided with all the tools and opportunities to get me started in the day-to-day life of a civil engineer: its challenges and tasks.
-In cultural terms, this also proved to be an extremely enriching experience.
+In the internship I learned a lot and was provided with all the tools and opportunities to get me started in the day-to-day life of a civil engineer: its challenges and tasks.
+In cultural terms this also proved to be an extremely enriching experience.
 I had the opportunity to meet fantastic people and places and was always welcomed with a smile and an Arabic coffee in hand!!!|

-|Mariama | Internship in the United Kingdom | Field: Biology|
+|Mariana | Internship in the United Kingdom | Biology|

 |My decision to apply for an IAESTE internship was made at the last minute, but I am very happy that I decided this way.
-I had the opportunity to work in a small research group in Cardiff, in the field of Biology and I believe that I have never learned so much as in those 8 weeks I was there! (…) I also had the pleasure of meeting other trainees from different countries, cultures, and traditions and sharing wonderful moments with them.
+I had the opportunity to work in a small research group in Cardiff, in the field of Biology and I believe that I have never learned so much as in those 8 weeks I was there! (…) I also had the pleasure of meeting other trainees from different countries, cultures and traditions and sharing wonderful moments with them.
 This was an experience that allowed me to grow professionally and also as a person.
-I thank the whole IAESTE team for this incredible experience|
+I thank the whole IAESTE team for this incredible experience.|

-|José | Internship in Tunisia | Field: Informatics and Computer Eng|
+|José | Internship in Tunisia | Computer Science and Engineering|

 |(…) In the internship, the tasks were simple.
 From making changes to the website and trying to increase the visibility of the company, creating and boosting a Facebook and LinkedIn account as well.
-The pace of work there is slow and not exactly the most efficient, but things get done.
+The work rhythm there is calm and not exactly the most efficient, but things get done.
 I worked only in the morning, having all afternoons free, allowing me to explore a bit of Tunis every day.
 Going to the Medina, Habib Bourguiba Avenue and so many other places.
 Also during my stay there, IAESTE Tunisia organized a 5-day trip to the desert with all the interns and the volunteers.
 It allowed me to get to know other places, new foods, new environments, new customs, and to make great friendships.
 Some habits and dogmas are still very deeply rooted in the population, especially when it comes to religion.
-However, I never saw any case of extremism and tolerance and, friendliness reign (…)|
+However, I never saw any case of extremism and tolerance and friendliness reigns.|